jhipster/jhipster-online/README.md

 JHipster Online has to be configured as an "OAuth App": create a `jhipster` organization, and go to that organization's "Settings > Developer Settings > OAuth Apps" to create a new "OAuth App" with the required credentials.
 This will allow JHipster Online to create applications and pull requests on your behalf.
-Jhipser online uses `https://your-jhipster-online-url/api/callback` as callback endpoint.
+JHipster Online uses `https://your-jhipster-online-url/api/callback` as callback endpoint.

 JHipster Online also needs to have a specific "JHipster Bot" user configured, like the
 [https://github.com/jhipster-bot](https://github.com/jhipster-bot) used by the official [JHipster Online website](https://start.jhipster.tech/).